silentdiverchris/Archivist/README.md

 ## File inclusions and exclusions

-Include or exclude files to be copied to archives depending on a simple file specification eg. 'Media*.zip'.
+Include or exclude files to be copied to archives depending on a set of file specifications eg. 'Media*.zip'.

 See IncludeSpecifications and ExcludeSpecifications, below.